FormulaRacingatUCDavis/TelemGUI-Software-FE9/README.md

 This program follows the conventions laid out in the [Can Index](https://docs.google.com/spreadsheets/d/1NBGkYXU-0hWoHLGAnpFGG1UOc4kb2333ix3pwNxI9C4/edit#gid=1391358092).

+## Usage
+The frontend is still in a very early state, and a lot of it is subject to change.

+### Setup

+1. Clone the repo
+2. Open index.html is a live server
+   1. Download live server extension for VSCODE
+   2. Click the go live button in the bottom right corner
+3. The gui will open in your default browser.
+4. There is a default sample data included, but to try other data, go to [#Testing](#testing) to learn how to generate csv and js files.

+### Navigation

+- Use the legend on the bottom of the graph to select and focus data.
+- Use the mouse scroll wheel to zoom in and out of the graph.
+- The grey box in the viewport is dragable to move the view.

 ## Files
  - testing/csv_generator.py is a python script which randomly generates csv files using the Message class for purposes of testing.
  - testing/message.py implements the Message class.